 Australians must pay the fee upon each entry.

-There is an $18 departure fee for leaving the country.
+There is a departure fee for leaving the country.

-Bolivia only charges a reciprocity fee to Americans, for $135.
+Bolivia only charges a reciprocity fee to Americans.
 The visa restrictions in Bolivia are a bit more specific depending on the citizenship.

 Americans pay for the visa to be valid for 5 years.
 It permits visiting the country for 90 days of a year.
 However, this cannot be extended like other countries OR similar to other nationalities visiting Bolivia.

-Canadians may visit for 30 days of a year without being charged, to stay longer a $35 visa is required.
+Canadians may visit for 30 days of a year without being charged, to stay longer a paid visa is required.